CSC207-2022F-UofT/course-project-linkout/README.md

 ##### Classes

->- ReviewController
->- ReviewRequestModel
->- ReviewInputBoundary
->- ReviewInteratcor
+>ReviewController\
+>ReviewRequestModel
+ReviewInputBoundary\
+ReviewInteratcor\
->- ReviewGateway
+ReviewGateway
->- ReviewGatewayImplementation
+ReviewGatewayImplementation
->- ReviewOutputBoundary
->- ReviewPresenter
+ReviewOutputBoundary\
+ReviewPresenter\
->- ReviewResponseModel
+ReviewResponseModel

 ##### How the code works

-> #### The add review’s flow goes like this:
-> when the ReviewController takes in the input information from the screen, it then
+>The add review’s flow goes like this: when the ReviewController takes in the input information from the screen, it then
 > constructs a ReviewRequestModel and puts all input information into the request model, it then calls ReviewInputBoundary
 > to add the review to the system.
 The ReviewInteratcor which implements ReviewInputBoundary will construct the review
 > object, call the ReviewGateway to save the review to the database, and call ReviewOutputBoundary to report the success
 > of adding the review, and the ReviewPresenter which implements the ReviewOutputBoundary will execute the implemented
 > method and return a ReviewResponseModel.

-> #### The delete review’s flow is basically the same:
-> It’s just now a request model is not needed since the user only need to
+>The delete review’s flow is basically the same.
+It’s just now a request model is not needed since the user only need to
 > input the review’s id to delete it.

 #### User Use Case